Solanine: Correlation with birth defects

-Some studies show a correlation between the consumption of potatoes suffering from late blight (which increases solanine and other glycoalkaloid levels) and the incidence of congenital spina bifida in humans.
+Some studies show a correlation between the consumption of potatoes suffering from late blight (which increases solanine and other glycoalkaloid levels) and the incidence of spina bifida in humans.
 However, other studies have shown no correlation between potato consumption and the incidence of birth defects.

 Livestock poisoning

 Livestock can also be susceptible to glycoalkaloids.
 High concentrations of solanine are necessary to cause death to mammals.
 The gastrointestinal tract cannot efficiently absorb solanine, which helps decrease its strength to the mammal body.
 Livestock can hydrolyze solanine and excrete its contents to diminish its presence in the body.

 Mechanism of action

 There are several proposed mechanisms of how solanine causes toxicity in humans, but the true mechanism of action is not well understood.
 Solanum glycoalkaloids have been shown to inhibit cholinesterase, disrupt cell membranes, and cause birth defects.
 One study suggests that the toxic mechanism of solanine is caused by the chemical's interaction with mitochondrial membranes.
 Experiments show that solanine exposure opens the potassium channels of mitochondria, increasing their membrane potential.
 This, in turn, leads to Ca2+ being transported from the mitochondria into the cytoplasm, and this increased concentration of Ca2+ in the cytoplasm triggers cell damage and apoptosis.
 Potato, tomato, and eggplant glycoalkaloids like solanine have also been shown to affect active transport of sodium across cell membranes.
 This cell membrane disruption is likely the cause of many of the symptoms of solanine toxicity, including burning sensations in the mouth, nausea, vomiting, abdominal cramps, diarrhea, internal hemorrhaging, and stomach lesions.